The What, Why and How of Voter List Maintenance

 So Fresh, So Clean: New and Updated NCSL Resources

 The NCSL team has been hard at work updating and creating new election resources for state policymakers and staff.
-Recent highlights include an updated Voting Outside the Polling Place report, detailing state laws on nearly every aspect of absentee/mail voting, and a new web page on the work undertaken by election administrators after redistricting ends.
+Recent highlights include an updated Voting Outside the Polling Place report, detailing state laws on nearly every aspect of absentee/mail voting.

 Local Newspaper Column Offers One Way to Build Election Trust